amgrubb/ReqSpotter/README.md

 5. You can run the project locally on Eclipse or through the terminal.

+Inputing the PDF of your SRS document:
+In `GCController.java` go to line 333, and replace the function call to `reqLocator.driver("FILEPATH-TO-PDF","FILEPATH-TO-DEST-TXT");` with your filepaths of choice.

 TODO: add instructions about how to input PDF of SRS document.
 TODO: add instructions about how to run the program.